The Critical Path Method helped project managers develop and manage the schedule in the past.

 How to Create the Critical Chain Network Diagram

-- Remove all contingencies from activities, regardless of whether you have added the calculated contingencies or any percentage of it.
-If you’ve used the PERT (Program Evaluation and Review Technique) estimate to build the schedule, replace your estimate with optimistic estimate.
+- Remove all contingencies from activities.
+Replace your estimate with an optimistic estimate if you have used a PERT (Program Evaluation and Review Technique) estimate to build the schedule.

 - Align the activities with late finish dates and remove resource constraints.
 Give priority to critical chain activities while assigning resources.

-- Add feeding buffers to non-critical chains so that their durations become equal to the critical chain.
-Add project buffer to end of the critical chain, but before the project end date.
-The project buffer should be approximately half the contingency you removed from the activities.
-This helps improve the efficiency, and reduces the schedule duration.
+- Add feeding buffers to non-critical chains so that their durations are equal to the critical chain.
+Add project buffer to the end of the critical chain, but before the project end date.

-From the above procedure, you can clearly see that the critical chain method is a modified form of the critical path method.
+You can see that the Critical Chain Method is a modified form of the Critical Path Method.

 Suppose you get a project to construct a building.
-You build the schedule based on the critical path method, and start working on it.
+You develop a schedule based on the Critical Path Method and start the work.

-However, during the execution of this project, you happen to know that:
+However, during the execution of this project, you come to know that:

 - There is a shortage of cement, or

-- Some of the equipment needed by you is assigned to some other projects, or
+- Equipment from your project is assigned to some other projects, or

 What will happen now?